oznakn/sorting-algorithms/README.md

 Create a folder with the name of the sorting algorithm if it is not already exists.
 Use only alphanumeric chars and dashes.

 Save your implementation with the same name as folder, also add file extension.
 Use only alphanumeric chars and underscores.
-If there is more then one implementation for algorithm, add _underscore + number_ suffix to the filename.
+If there is more then one implementation for algorithm, add _number_ suffix to the filename.

 Please do not push executables.